What is PERM?

 An advertisement with a major regional newspaper on two different Sundays

-Job notice at the worksite for 10 consecutive days
+Job notice at the worksite for ten (10) consecutive days

-Any of three additional activities such as: participating in job fair; placing TV or radio ads; on-campus recruiting etc.
+Any of three additional activities, such as: participating in a job fair, placing TV or radio ads, on-campus recruiting, etc.

 Prevailing Wage Determination -

-To determine the prevailing wage, the DOL is currently taking upwards of 194 days to approve.
-Currently the applications submitted in April 2022 are being reviewed.
+To determine the prevailing wage, the DOL is currently taking upwards of 168 days to approve.
+Currently, the applications submitted in June 2023 are being reviewed.

-Cases also need to be reviewed by the DOL’s expert analysts after the prevailing wage is determined.
-This step can take over 249 days.
-Currently the analysts are reviewing cases from February 2022.
+Some cases may also need to be reviewed by the DOL’s expert analysts after the prevailing wage is determined.
+This step can take over 346 days.
+Currently, the analysts are reviewing cases from December 2022.

-Recruitment efforts - this step usually starts after the PWD and can take anywhere from 30 to 60 days.
+Recruitment efforts - this step usually starts after the PWD and can take 30 to 60 days.

 How to check PERM Status?

-Check the DOL’s PERM Processing time - you can use this link to check the processing time for the applications that are under review each month.
+Check the DOL’s PERM Processing time - you can use this link to check the processing time for the applications under review each month.

-Check Filing Date - if your attorney has filed the Form 9089 online then you can check the status using the DOL’s Permanent Case Management System.
+Check Filing Date - if your attorney has filed Form 9089 online, you can check the status using the DOL’s Permanent Case Management System.

 Once the PERM is approved, the employer can file an I-140 petition for the foreign national employee.